Northrop Grumman: 2020s

 In September 2020, Northrop Grumman won a $298 million sole-source contract for the Evolved Strategic Satcom program, an anti-jam communications satellite program intended to replace the Advanced Extremely High Frequency (AEHF) satellite program where Northrop Grumman was a subcontractor to Lockheed Martin.

-In December 2020, Northrop sold its federal IT and mission support business to Veritas Capital for $3.4 billion in cash.
-Veritas placed this purchase in its Peraton subsidiary.
-The sale closed in February 2021.
+In February 2021, Northrop sold its federal IT and mission support business to Veritas Capital for $3.4 billion.